JMax45/picscout/README.md

 ## Acknowledgments

-This package is based on the [g-i-s](https://github.com/jimkang/g-i-s) package by Jim Kang.
+This package started off based on the [g-i-s](https://github.com/jimkang/g-i-s) package by Jim Kang.
 Please check it out as well.